box/developer.box.com/content/guides/mobile/ios/quick-start/1-create-ios-app.md

 # Create an iOS App

 Before installing the Box iOS SDK you'll need to have an iOS application available to add the dependencies into.
+We'll create a new blank application now.

 ## Setup an iOS App